ashutoshmeher-r3/corda-samples/cordapp-upgrades/README.md

 **Version 2 Contracts and Version 3 Flows**

-Version 2 of contracts introduces a new feature to issue/ pay challan again traffic violation. `Police` party would be issuing the challans and payments against challans could be done by the vehicle owner.
+Version 2 of contracts introduces a new feature to issue/ pay challan again traffic rule violation. `Police` party would be issuing the challans and payments against challans could be done by the vehicle owner.
 Two new state variable are introduced in the `VehicleState` (`challanValue` and  `challanIssuer`) for this purpose.
 Corresponding Commands and verify logic are added to the `VehicleContract`.
 The corresponding flows to accommodate this feature is implemented in version 3 of the flows.